 In all cases (i) to (v), i-1 ≥ imin shall be fulfilled.

+(d) No upshift to a higher gear shall be performed within a deceleration phase.

-(d) No upshift to a higher gear at the transition from an acceleration or constant speed phase to a deceleration phase shall be performed if one of the gears in the first two seconds following the end of the deceleration phase is lower than the upshifted gear or is gear 0.
+(e) No upshift to a higher gear at the transition from an acceleration or constant speed phase to a deceleration phase shall be performed if one of the gears in the first two seconds following the end of the deceleration phase is lower than the upshifted gear or is gear 0.

-Example:
+xxxxx Example:

 If vi ≤ vi+1 and vi+2 < vi+1 and gear i = 4 and gear (i + 1 = 5) and gear (i + 2 = 5), then gear (i + 1) and gear (i + 2) shall be set to 4 if the gear for the phase following the deceleration phase is gear 4 or lower.
 For all following cycle trace points with gear 5 within the deceleration phase, the gear shall also be set to 4.
 If the gear following the deceleration phase is gear 5, an upshift shall be performed.